 Introduction

 Reproducible research is work that can be independently verified.
 In practice, it means sharing the data and code that were used to generate published results – yet this is often easier said than done.
-The Turing Way is a handbook to reproducible, ethical and collaborative data science.
-We involve and support a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.
+The Turing Way is a handbook and a community sharing best practices for reproducible, ethical and collaborative data science.
+We work with a diverse community of collaborators and contributors to make data science accessible, comprehensible and effective across different sectors.

 Our moonshot goal is to 'make reproducibility too easy not to do'!